Protein Bagels

 This post may contain affiliate links.
 See my disclosure policy.

-My easy protein bagels need just three ingredients to make and pack over 30 grams of protein each.
+My easy protein bagels need just three ingredients to make and pack 10 grams of protein each.
 They are soft and fluffy on the inside, while being crisp and golden on the outside.

-I’m always finding ways to sneak in extra protein to my classic recipes, and these high protein bagels have become a breakfast staple.
+I’m always finding ways to sneak in extra protein to my classic recipes, and these high-protein bagels have become a breakfast staple.
 I’ve adapted my 2 ingredient bagels to be super high in protein while actually tasting like a bagel!
-They are golden and fluffy and are ridiculously easy to make.
+They are golden, fluffy, and ridiculously easy to make.
 Seriously, whip them up on a whim and have a batch of warm bagels!

 Table of Contents